 As a result of a time-exchange initiated between NOAO/CTIO and the Australian Astronomical Observatory (AAO), observing time is being allocated to the NOAO community on the 3.9-m Anglo-Australian Telescope (AAT).
-The agreement is expected to continue at a rate of 20 nights/year.
+The agreement is expected to continue indefinitely at a rate of 10 nights/year.

-Community access will continue in the 2014B semester during which ten classically-scheduled nights will be available.
+Community access will continue in the 2018A semester during which five classically-scheduled nights will be available.
 Any scientist may propose without regard to nationality or preferred access through other channels.

 Please see the AAO policy page for Visitor Instruments.
 All requests for visiting instruments must be approved by the AAO Director before applying for observing time.